Nivritijain1/final_Project_Diabtrack/README.md

 Later, the work was safely restored using:

-step 6: Collaboration — Inviting a Tester as a Collaborator
+Step 6: Collaboration — Inviting a Tester as a Collaborator

 To simulate a real-world scenario, a collaborator was invited specifically for testing purposes.